Rovo Integration

 What is Rovo Integration?

 Atlassian Rovo is an AI-powered platform that helps teams work smarter with intelligent agents and automation.
-Message Panel provides skills that Rovo agents can use to retrieve and analyze panel information from any Jira issue.
+Message Field provides skills that Rovo agents can use to retrieve and analyze panel information from any Jira issue.

 Key Benefits